NadineAziz/minesweeper/notes.md

 - create test 1.3 and pass it  ✅
 - create test 1.4 and pass it  ✅
 - create test 2.1 and pass it  ✅
+- create test 2.2 and pass it  ✅
+- create test 2.3 and pass it  ✅
-- create test 3.1 and pass it  ✅
+- create test 2.4 and pass it  ✅